 Walking the grounds and gardens of Schonbrunn Palace is free and an easy way to spend a couple of hours.
 The palace is also a museum that you can visit.
 I personally have never been inside as I love wandering the grounds, but if you are a museum buff then it might be worth your time.

-*If you are visiting during the Christmas season, Schonbrunn Palace has a beautiful Christmas market.
+*If you are visiting during the Christmas season, Schonbrunn Palace one of the most beautiful Christmas markets in Vienna.

 Stephansplatz and the City Centre

 Stephansplatz is in the heart of the city and considered to be Vienna’s most important square and a popular touristic area.
 The obvious highlight here is St. Stephen’s Cathedral; a stunning gothic cathedral that is one of the country’s most iconic buildings.
 If you have a nice day, but sure to climb up the tower (343 steps or there is also an elevator) to get beautiful views over the city.